MiloAnton/JS-FTP-SERVER-CLIENT/README.md

 ## Features

 - Can connect to several clients at the same time
-- 😍GREAT😍 error management, truly incredible
+- 😍GREAT😍 error management, truly incredible it's a Revolution !
 - Lightweight and compatible with every computer
 - Easy navigation in the servers filesystem
 - _Import and export files in just one command_ (_not yet implemented_)